 - In your home country: Ask your home university about university partnership scholarships, Erasmus etc. You can also inform yourself about scholarships offered by the Ministry of Education or the Ministry of Foreign Affairs.

 - In Germany: The database of the German Academic Exchange Service (DAAD) provides an overview of scholarships for foreign students and doctoral candidates.
 The DAAD also has offices abroad where you can get information before departure.
-Here you can find further information on scholarships for international students.

 - Another database for scholarships is Stipendienlotse